 Because the evolving research continues to suggest long-term exposure may lead to damage, blue light-blocking skincare is starting to trend.
 Here are some of our favorites.

 This hydrating, lightweight moisturizer protects your skin from both the indoor and outdoor light damage you encounter each day, all while evening your skin tone and adding a subtle radiant shine.

-When applied under your favorite serum or moisturizer, this hydrating hyaluronic serum is infused with a combination of botanicals that offer hydration and plumping, while also shielding your skin from visible effects of blue light pollution.
+When applied under your favorite serum or moisturizer, this hydrating hyaluronic serum is infused with a combination of botanicals that promise to offer hydration and plumping, while also shielding your skin from visible effects of blue light pollution.
 Use two pumps both morning and night.

 This multitasking face mist is designed to help rehydrate your skin while protecting against what they call "digital aging" from blue light exposure.
-It utilizes radiation-resistant ingredients from Spain that work to activate the skin's sensors to prepare for exposure while repairing dark spots, wrinkles, and dryness caused by photoaging.
+It utilizes radiation-resistant ingredients from Spain that are meant to work to activate the skin's sensors to prepare for exposure while repairing dark spots, wrinkles, and dryness caused by photoaging.
 Suitable for all skin types, spritz the face three times each day.

 Because research has pretty much solidified that blue light can damage our eyes and eyesight, there is a plethora of blue light protectant eyewear on the market.
 And while it can be hard to choose from so many offerings of trendy frames and silhouettes, it makes sense to opt for a larger style with more surface area protection to protect the delicate skin around the eyes, too.

 We love these oversized frames by Quay Australia x JLo.
 The metal, square frame feature 58mm lenses meant to block harmful blue light from your screens while serving as a fashionable accessory at the same time.
 It's a win/win.